solana-developers/solana-cookbook/docs/th/guides/feature-parity-testing.md

 ## Parity Testing
 As noted above, the `solana-test-validator` activates **all** features automagically.
-So to answer the question "How can I test locally in an environment that has parity with devnet, testnet or even mainnet-beta?".
+So to answer the question "How สามารถ I test locally in an environment that has parity with devnet, testnet or even mainnet-beta?".

 Solution: PRs were added to Solana 1.9.6 to allow deactivation of features: